rikin459/shopping-cart-application/README.md

 The project will be on  http://localhost:8080/shoppingCartApplication/

-PLEASE NOTE : PLEASE BUILD WITH DEPENDENCIES BEFORE RUNNING THE PROJECT Please also note that to view the diagrams below click on the diagram itself to see the full version as github dark mode ruins the photo
+PLEASE NOTE : PLEASE BUILD WITH DEPENDENCIES BEFORE RUNNING THE PROJECT PLEASE NOTE : IF ANY ERRORS POP UP PLEASE PRESS  THE RESOLVE BUTTON AND THEN RUN THE PROGRAM THANK YOU
+Please also note that to view the diagrams below click on the diagram itself to see the full version as github dark mode ruins the photo
 Thank you